Trauma and physical health are connected. Trauma can leave lasting impacts on our well-being.

 Below are the different types of trauma:

-• Acute trauma: Arises from a single distressing event like a road accident.
+• Acute trauma: Arises from a single distressing event (eg road accident).

-• Chronic trauma: Results from prolonged exposure to highly stressful events, such as child abuse or domestic violence.
+• Chronic trauma: Results from prolonged exposure to highly stressful events (eg child abuse or domestic violence).

 • Complex trauma: Occurs due to exposure to multiple traumatic events.